owid/etl/docs/data/faostat.md

         If a new domain has been added to this version, you may need to manually add its meadow step as a dependency of garden/faostat/YYYY-MM-DD/faostat_metadata in the dag (this is a known bug).

+        TODO: The descriptions of anomalies used to appear in `description`, but now they are not included in any indicator metadata.
+Ideally they should appear in `description_processing`.
+Consider doing this in the next update.

 7. Inspect and update any possible changes of dataset/item/element/unit names and descriptions.

     ```bash